Home/Most Repeated MCQs/Biology

 Explanation

 Acquired immunodeficiency syndrome (AIDS) is a chronic, potentially life-threatening condition caused by the human immunodeficiency virus (HIV).
 By damaging your immune system, HIV interferes with your body's ability to fight infection and disease.
 You can get HIV from contact with infected blood, semen, or vaginal fluids.
 Most people get the virus by having unprotected sex with someone who has HIV.
 Another common way of getting it is by sharing drug needles with someone who is infected with HIV.
 Hence, Option B is correct.
-Tuberculosis is caused by bacteria that spread from person to person t
+Tuberculosis is caused by bacteria that spread from person to person through microscopic droplets released into the air.

 Explanation